ntutindustry40/One-Shot-II/README.md

 The data format used by this program is the same as the original pix2pix format, which consists of images of input and desired output side by side.

 ## Training
+Use PIX2PIX GAN automatically train 50 different illumination template.

 ## Testing
 The testing mode will load some of the configuration options from the checkpoint provided.

 ## Taget object image
-Using  to take one image from taget object.
+Use "Look" to take one image of taget object.

 ## Generating illumination effect on target object image
-Using test in Pix2Pix GAN to generate 50 different illumination effect images.
+Using test in Pix2Pix GAN to generate 50 different illumination effect on image of taget object.

 ## Object coordinate detector training